'Golden State Killer' Defendant Offers Guilty Pleas To Avoid Death Penalty Trial

 Cooper told CBS13 that although a capital trial would be enormously expensive, he would prefer that the victims and their survivors ultimately decide whether a plea bargain is put on the table even if it’s likely DeAngelo would die of natural causes on death row before he could ever be executed.

-The daughter of one the Golden State Killer’s victims told CBS13 she was open to the idea of a plea bargain to end the long ordeal.
-The woman, who did not want to be identified, said she wanted to wait until after she and other victims’ family members spoke to a mediator in Sacramento on March 12, the date of DeAngelo’s next court hearing.
+The daughter of one the Golden State Killer’s victims told CBS13 she was open to the idea of a plea bargain to end the long ordeal but wanted more information first.

+The Golden State Killer has also been known as the East Area Rapist in the Sacramento area.

 The six counties involved in the prosecution, led by Sacramento County, are Contra Costa, Tulare, Santa Barbara, Ventura and Orange.
-The Sacramento County District Attorney’s office did not immediately respond to a request for comment.
+When asked to comment on the public defender’s offer, Sacramento County District Attorney spokeswoman Shelly Orio responded that nothing has changed since the following statement was issued in April, 2019:

+“This morning, the District Attorneys of Sacramento, Santa Barbara, Orange County, Ventura County, Contra Costa, and Tulare met to review the aggravating and mitigating circumstances in the Joseph DeAngelo case pursuant to the death review protocol of Sacramento County.
+Thereafter, the four jurisdictions with special circumstance allegations – Sacramento, Santa Barbara, Orange, and Ventura – unanimously concluded to seek the death penalty in this case.
+There will be no further comment.” – Sacramento County District Attorney’s Office

+I find it amazing that murders are so afraid to die themselves.